Core Idea

 Management Application

-Assignment: Match orientation to role context.
-Holistics are strong candidates for cross-functional liaison and staff-plus tracks; Outwards suit team lead and people-management roles; Inwards thrive as deep individual contributors and domain experts.
+• Assignment: Match orientation to role — Holistics for cross-functional liaison and staff-plus tracks; Outwards for team lead roles; Inwards for deep IC and domain expert tracks

 Sources